 Those seeking a baccalaureate degree and who compile outstanding academic records receive special recognition at graduation.
 Each student receiving a degree conferred Cum Laude, Magna Cum Laude, or Summa Cum Laude will receive a gold cord, which symbolizes academic excellence.
 In addition, this recognition will be recorded on the transcript.
 The distinction and corresponding grade point averages are Cum Laude - 3.50 to 3.69; Magna Cum Laude - 3.70 to 3.89; Summa Cum Laude - 3.90 to 4.00.

-The cumulative grade point average reflected on the SRSU transcript is for Sul Ross State University course work only.
 Graduation with honors is based on the student's cumulative grade point average for work completed at SRSU and all other institutions the student attended.

 TRANSCRIPT SERVICES